sjcxie/94887_AlzheimersDisease/README.md

 in: df_log_scaled

 Shint app (puprle)
-Run server.R from pp_randomforest final.zip
+Run server.R from app_randomforest final.zip
 in: new patients_.csv when prompted to upload new patient data